What Paperwork Do I Need to Sell My Car Privately?

 Other vital info

 Similar to the inspection report and service records, a vehicle history report helps build trust with potential buyers.
-We recommend a report from AutoCheck, a PrivateAuto trusted partner.
+We've partnered with AutoCheck for vehicle history reports.

 Warranty Documents